michgz/tonetyrant/Prerequisites.md

 # Prerequisites

+*NOTE*: this information only applies to versions up to 2.0.1!
+Newer versions use C++ rather than Python.

 To run from source, the following should be installed.
 This doesn't apply to the pre-built executable binaries - they should run perfectly fine with no additional setup.

 - Python 3.8 (ideally 3.8.10).
 Hopefully newer versions will be supported in future, but for now it _needs_ to be 3.8.